Wheaton v. Peters: Case resolution

 As the Supreme Court had directed, the Circuit Court for the Eastern District of Pennsylvania held a trial on the issue of whether Wheaton had satisfied the copyright formalities.
 The court ruled that he had.
 Peters appealed, but while the second appeal was pending, both Wheaton and Peters died.
 The case was then settled, with Peters' estate paying Wheaton's estate $400.

 Legal history

 Wheaton v.
-Peters was the first in a line of cases in which the Supreme Court has traditionally tried to prevent people from being able to monopolize information using copyright law, especially text of the laws that govern everyone.
+Peters was the first in a line of cases in which the Supreme Court traditionally tried to prevent people from monopolizing information by using copyright law, especially the text of the laws that govern everyone.
 The decision was upheld and expanded to all judicial opinions in Banks v.
-Manchester, although Callaghan v.
+Manchester although Callaghan v.
 Myers established that editorial additions to the materials could be restricted by copyright.